pkp/pkp-docs/admin-guide/en/deploy.md

 ## Pretty URLs

-Enable URL rewriting on your server in order to drop the `index.php` from URLs.
+Enable URL rewriting on your server to drop the `index.php` from URLs.
 For example, instead of `https://example.org/index.php/publicknowledge`, the URL will be `https://example.org/publicknowledge`.

 The following is an example `.htaccess` file that can be used to enable `mod_rewrite` for Apache servers.
 This file should be placed in the web root.